Maximal Objectives in the Multi-armed Bandit with Applications: Introduction

-The fact that focusing on one arm in the long-run is prudent for our objective makes it seem related to the line of work on bandits with switching costs, where there is a cost incurred for switching from one arm to another \citep{cesa2013online,dekel2014bandits}.
-Another related line of work is on {\it batched} bandits, which imposes a constraint that the policy must split the arm pulls into a small number of batches \citep{perchet2016batched, gao2019batched}.
-However, we note that our objective does not simply amount to keeping the number of switches or batches low; it also matters how ``spread apart'' the switches are.
-To enforce this point, we note that the algorithm of \cite{cesa2013online}, which restricts the number of switches/batches to $\textup{O}(\log \log T)$ while attaining $\tilde{\textup{O}}(\sqrt{T})$ regret for the sum objective, incurs a worst-case regret of $\Theta(T)$ for our max objective: Figure~\ref{fig:regret} shows this for $K=2$ arms with Bernoulli(0.5) rewards.
+{\bf Bandits with switching costs and batched bandits.} The fact that focusing on one arm, in the long run, is prudent for our objective thematically relates this work to the literature on bandits with switching costs, where there is a cost incurred for switching from one arm to another \citep{cesa2013online,dekel2014bandits}.
+Another related line of work is on {\it batched} bandits, which imposes a constraint that the policy must split the arm pulls into a small number of batches \citep{perchet2016batched, jun2016top, gao2019batched, esfandiari}.
+However, we note that our objective does not simply amount to keeping the number of switches or batches low, or designing algorithms around controlling the size of batches along with identifying the best arm(s) sooner \citep{jin2019efficient}; it also matters how ``spread apart'' these switches are.
+For example, $\textup{o}(T)$ switches at the beginning of the time horizon may only result in a regret of $\textup{o}(T)$ (as is the case for our policy ADA-ETC), while a single switch at time (for example) $T/2$ necessarily results in a regret of $\Theta(T)$ for our objective.
+This implies that our objective requires a different algorithmic approach.
+To enforce this point, we note that the algorithm of \cite{cesa2013online}, which restricts the number of switches/batches to $\textup{O}(\log \log T)$ while attaining $\tilde{\textup{O}}(\sqrt{T})$ regret for the sum objective, necessarily achieves a suboptimal worst-case regret guarantee for our max objective as implied by Theorem~\ref{thm:sumbad}.